-The Supplemental Executive Retirement Plan ("SERP") provides benefits for a select group of executives, including each of the Named Executive Officers that also participate in the Pension Plan.
-The benefit from the two plans is equal to a target percentage (ranging from 40% to 50% depending on job classification) times the executive's three year average compensation reduced for less than 20 years of continuous service.
-"Compensation" for purposes of the SERP includes base salary and payments under the Short Term Incentive Plan (capped at Internal Revenue Code limits), and benefits are payable quarterly under the SERP for 15 years.
-Vesting under the SERP requires 10 years of service or age 65 with five years service.
+The SERP provides benefits for a select group of executives, including each of the Named Executive Officers that also participate in the Pension Plan.
+The benefit from the two plans is equal to a target percentage (ranging from 40% to 50% depending on job classification) times the executive's highest threeyear average compensation of the last five years worked by the executive and reduced for less than 20 years of continuous service.
+"Compensation" for purposes of the SERP includes base salary and payments under the Short Term Incentive Plan, and benefits are payable quarterly under the SERP for 15 years.
+Vesting under the SERP requires 10 years of service or age 65 with at least five years service.